linonetwo/hyper-visual/README.md

 This is folder path based context, another possible context is git context.
 If you are inside a folder with ```./.git```, then git related command that you used before will come into recommendation.

 And sure there are some command that you will use globally, likes ```ssh some-server```.
-They are not belong to any context.
+They are not belong to any local context.

 ### Existing task runner